CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 ### .NET version

+The versions used on Clever Cloud are the following:

+{{< runtimes_versions dotnet >}}

-The default version used on Clever Cloud is `8.0`.
-You can change it by setting the `CC_DOTNET_VERSION` environment variable to `6.0`.
+You can change the default version by setting the `CC_DOTNET_VERSION` environment variable to `6.0`.
 Clever Cloud doesn't support non-LTS and older versions.

 ### Requirements